Wavve Boating’s Essential Boating Equipment

 Next on our list is an anchor and line.
 While it seems like a no brainer, you want to make sure that your anchor and line are in good shape.
 Check it out while getting ready for the season and replace the line if you see any sign of wear.

 In the vein of checking on items you already have, take the time to make sure your battery is charged.
 After sitting all winter, it’s never certain that your battery works, so check it before you install it.
-I’ve known many people who were a little gung ho to get back on the water and didn’t bother to test their battery only to end up jumping it at the boat ramp.
+I’ve known many people who were a little gung ho to get back on the water and didn’t bother to test their battery only to end up jumping it at the boat ramp (and that’s embarassing).
 After testing your battery, throw it in your boat and make sure all of your running lights are working as well.

 The last few boating supplies you need onboard are a toolbox and tools.
 This is the perfect storage place for many of the items we listed above.
 Get a waterproof container to store phones, signaling equipment, a medical kit, and tools.
 Make sure to get at least a knife and a pair of scissors.
 Those will be useful in any situation.
 We also recommend any tools needed to make minor fixes to the boat or boating equipment.
 But don’t use the tools you like.
 Grab some old tools or pick up some from goodwill.
 I’ve lost plenty to the watery depths.

-Essentials for Boating We Would Not Go Without
+Boating Equipment We Would Not Go Without

 I know it’s a long list, but no one here at Wavve would leave home without any of those items.
 So now it’s time for what we wouldn’t WANT to go boating without.
-The boating supplies and gadgets that make it more fun.
+The boating equipment and gadgets that make it more fun.

 I would never forget my Bluetooth speakers.
 Nothing beats cruising around on a warm day, listening to your favorite playlist or radio station.
 It just makes the whole experience more enjoyable.
 Just as important as speakers is a cooler.
 Once I’m out on the water, I’m not coming in till the day is over.
 A cooler stocked with food and drinks lets me spend as much time as possible on the boat.